sdhanson/vrsc-f18/lesson-1/README.md

 Our game is a rocket game.
 For this game we will need an environment, including a ground, a rocket, obstacles, etc.

 Let’s start by creating the ground!
-  1. Instantiate a cube GameObject.
+  - Instantiate a **cube GameObject**.
 Rename this to something like “Terrain”.
-  2. Make sure to center the cube by setting the Position X Y Z to 0 0 0 or going to the Transform > Settings wheel > Reset in the cube’s Inspector.
+  - Make sure to center the cube by setting the Position X Y Z to 0 0 0 or going to the **Transform > Settings wheel > Reset** in the cube’s Inspector.
-  3. The cube is too small to be our large ground, so let’s make the cube a bit larger by altering the scale to 100 30 100.
+  - The cube is too small to be our large ground, so let’s make the cube a bit larger by altering the **scale** to 100 30 100.
 Then, make the ground’s Y align with the origin by setting it down by -15.

 You should now have a terrain like below: